-When starting a business, choosing the right business structure is the most important initial decision and here are three reasons why.
+When starting a business, choosing the right business structure is the most important initial decision and here are three reasons why:

 While an investor in a portfolio of shares of large companies may accept a return on investment of 7 – 10%, a professional investor in start-up companies will look for 25 – 30% knowing that about 40% of their investments will fail.

 Many threats can destroy your small business.
 Your well-meant advice might cost your client a ton of money, leaving you exposed to being sued.
 A ramsomware attack might lock you our of all your systems and data.
 Or you may just not make enough money to pay your bills.

 I.e., you own the business and all that goes with it, with no legal separation between you and the business.
 Make a mistake and you can get sued.
 Can’t pay your debts and you can be bankrupted.

 When it comes to Income Tax, not only is a sole-trader personally liable for it all but it may be higher than it needs to be.

 As a sole-trader, all your income is taxed at your marginal tax rates.
-Individual tax rates range from 10.5% up to 33% for income over $70,000 per year.
+Individual tax rates range from 10.5% up to 39% for income over $180,000 per year.